 These, too, may initially seem insignificant, especially in isolation.
 But having any combination of these symptoms should not be ignored.

 - Are you suddenly feeling much thirstier, hungrier, and losing weight without trying?

 - Do you feel more fatigued or weaker than usual?
 If you've started exercising significantly more, these changes could be expected.
 But if your diet and exercise patterns have remained stable, discuss these changes with your doctor promptly.

 - Are you experiencing blurred vision or recurring skin or gum infections?

 - Have you noticed that cuts and bruises take longer to heal?
 Are you urinating more often or feeling tingling in your hands, feet, or legs?

 The primary risk factor for developing type 2 diabetes is obesity.
-Thus, achieving a weight loss of 5-7% by reducing the fat and calories you consume and increasing physical activity to 150 minutes per week are critical components in helping delay or prevent the onset of this disease.
+Thus, achieving a weight loss of 7% (that’s 15 pounds if you weigh 200 pounds) by reducing the fat and calories you consume and increasing physical activity are critical components in helping delay or prevent the onset of this disease.

 Not surprisingly, healthful eating helps.
 Fill your diet with plenty of fresh fruits, vegetables, whole grain, low-fat dairy, and lean sources of protein.
 Eating a heart healthy, calorie-reduced meal plan can assist your weight loss efforts and may even help lower cholesterol levels and blood pressure as well.